Geoalert/mapflow-docs-en/source/userguides/prices.rst

 Imagery basemap costs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When using default imagery basemaps (Mapbox, Arcgis WorldView Imagery), the price starts from a min. of 1 credit, depending on the model and the zoom level (`What is zoom? <https://wiki.openstreetmap.org/wiki/Zoom_levels>`_) - if you change the zoom, the price is automatically recalculated.
+When using default imagery basemaps (Mapbox, Arcgis World Imagery), the price starts from a min. of 1 credit, depending on the model and the zoom level (`What is zoom? <https://wiki.openstreetmap.org/wiki/Zoom_levels>`_) - if you change the zoom, the price is automatically recalculated.

 Imagery ordering costs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~